STEP 1: Identification and Filling of the Vacancy

 Advertisements should be posted for a minimum of 2 weeks except in the event of an emergency hire or targeted hire.
 Upon receipt of resumes/CV’s an automatic acknowledgment response will be sent along with the EEO survey by HR.

 In consultation with the Dean, Department Chair can also pursue a targeted hire and forego the broad recruitment procedure.
 In this case, using academic networks and recommendation from the experts in the relevant field, Department Chair can invite best qualified candidate to apply for the vacancy.
-The invited applicants will submit full application to HR and be considered for the position by the Departmental search committee.
+The invited applicants will be considered for the position by the Departmental search committee.

 The chair and another member of the faculty (“search committee”) should review the pool to identify candidates for consideration.